As an affiliate, I may collect a share of sales or other compensation from the links on this page.

 Unika Vaev, a dealer in textile-based acoustic products, recommends these for small children’s play areas.
 They don’t just dampen sounds; they’re also a cinch to clean.

 One variation is the puzzle piece floor mat.
 It’s made of a foam material that’s great for shock absorption.
-An example is the BalanceFrom Kid’s Puzzle Exercise Play Mat with EVA foam interlocking tiles.
+An example is the BalanceFrom Kid’s Puzzle Exercise Play Mat with EVA foam interlocking tiles (Amazon).
 The adult equivalent is the exercise mat, also made of foam and sometimes, rubber.

 These double as appliance floor protectors and impact-reduction tools.
-An example is the 0.25” thick Rubber-Cal rubber anti-vibration mat.
+An example is the 0.25” thick Rubber-Cal rubber anti-vibration mat (Amazon).

 Designed to withstand heavy equipment and meant to be used with washing machines, it is made from 100% recycled rubber tire material.
 As it absorbs vibration and isolates noise from equipment, it also works for other kinds of unwelcome sound.